moomou/dotfiles/m/README.md

 ## Ease of Use
 Adding a new command to `m` is easy.
 Simply create a python module starting `m_` and inherit from `Base` class inside `m_base.py`.

 Upgrading `m` is also easy.
 Because it's python, we can simply download the latest script files.
-This is supported via `m upgrade`
+This is supported via `m update`